markus-zzz/zzzconsulting-website/_drafts/2019-08-11-retro-gaming-hw-part-1.markdown

 64x32 resulting in 2048 bytes (in fact the size can be much less depending on if this is row major or column major).

-These extra rows and coulmns may come in handy whey trying to support smooth scrolling.
+These extra rows and columns may come in handy whey trying to support smooth scrolling.

 All in all it is reasonable to dimension the VRAM to 8192 bytes.
 To allow